Paatal/project-repo-template/README.md

 ## Problem statement
 Before this example repo, team members had a hard time understanding the expectations for what the repo and associated milestones should look like.
 This repo provides a concrete (though abstracted) instantiation.

+Your problem statement should be in the form of: What can CTSAs/the community not do now, that would be addressed by this project's success?

 ## Contact person

 We require a contact person for administrative purposes.